 Day 5: Heading towards the south-west and along the coast, we reach the the foot of the 'unnamed mountain'.
 There are no trails here, as we hike up across moorland to the summit and a spectacular view of Ikasak Fjord.
 Thjis fjord is usually full of icebergs and we should even be able to hear them as they float by.
 We return to camp by another route.
 Approximately 6 hours walking.

 Day 6: We break camp and transfer by boat through the narrow strait separating Ammassalik Island from the mainland.
-We set up camp at Tiniteqilaq at the mouth of a small fjord, with sheer peaks rising up to 1400 metres.
+We set up camp just east of Tiniteqilaq at the mouth of a small fjord, with sheer peaks rising up to 1400 metres.
 We have a 3-hour afternoon walk to a river delta above our camp.

 Day 7: From camp, we follow the coastline to the small village of Tiniteqilaq, which looks out across the giant Sermilk Fjord.
 We then trek up a broad granite ridge to a viewpoint above 500 metres, with the magnificent prospect of the Greenland Icecap and thousands of icebergs floating in the fjord.
-We return to camp after 6 to 7 hours of walking.
+We return to camp after 8 hours of walking.